todotoit/SendFileOverNetwork/README.md

 ## How to use the script
 First cd inside the directory where the files you want to send reside

--To send all files to all machines
+-To send all files to all machines:

 **SendFile**

--To send a specific file to all machines
+-To send a specific file to all machines:

 **SendFile all file_to_send.mp4**

--To send all files to a specific machine
+-To send all files to a specific machine:

 **SendFile 192.168.1.134**

--To send a specific file to a specific machine **SendFile 192.168.1.134 file_to_send.mp4**
+-To send a specific file to a specific machine:

+**SendFile 192.168.1.134 file_to_send.mp4**